barmidrol/pushkin/README.md

-* Pushkin contest app
+# Pushkin contest app
-For more details go http://pushkin.rubyroid.by/documentation
+For more details see http://pushkin.rubyroid.by/documentation